drfloob/ezic/README.md

 License
 -------

 I have dedicated this work to the [public domain](http://en.wikipedia.org/wiki/Public_Domain).
+Anyone is free to copy, modify, publish, use, compile, sell, or distribute the original code, either in source code form or as a compiled binary, for any purpose, commercial or non-commercial, and by any means.